Lab Contract

 c.
 In the event that another Student wishes to facilitate workshop discussion they must notify the current Facilitator ahead of time, in which case the current Facilitator will be assigned to lead the subsequent Workshop and the schedule will be adjusted accordingly.

 d.
-Time at the beginning of Workshop will be allotted for a brief (2 min each via oral or 1-2 PWT slides via OneDrive folder) roundtable presentation of each Student’s summary of the week’s work/accomplishments and plans for the coming week (required).
-Agenda: 1) Business Items, 2) Round Table 3) main topic.
+Time at the beginning of Journal Club will be allotted for a brief (2 min each via oral or 1-2 PWT slides via Google Drive folder) roundtable presentation of each Student’s summary of the week’s work/accomplishments and plans for the coming week (required).
+Agenda: 1) Business Items, 2) Round Table 3) main topic 4) planned work for the week

 5. LAB SPACE

 a.
 Each Student is responsible for the cleanliness and preservation of lab equipment or lab space in which they are working.
 After a procedure is completed, the Student must return the equipment or space back to its original state in which it was prior to use.
+The last person in the lab will check that the lights are off and doors are locked for both rooms.

 b.
 Each Student is responsible for backing-up recorded data to 3 different locations: 1) the Lab’s SSOE-BIOE online storage drive in individual Student folders, 2) at least two back-up hard drives for storage, 3) a personal hard drive.
 It is the Student’s responsibility to keep their data backed up for routinely clearance of space on imaging and recording computers.

 i.
 Data will be backed up to harddrives every two weeks and to the server once a month.
-The current weeks facilitator will be responsible for this.
+The current week's facilitator will be responsible for this.

 f.
 Make use of the 3D printer whenever possible.